curl/everything-curl/building-source.md

 There are two different build environments to cater for people's different opinions and tastes.
-The configure based build is arguably the more mature and more convering build system and should probably be considered the default one.
+The configure based build is arguably the more mature and more covering build system and should probably be considered the default one.

 ### Autotools